avarassanchez/tTEscanR/README.md

 -------- **Codon frequency table module** --------

-To complement the codon usage analysis, we have developed an independent module to generate the **codon frequency per gene matrix** for reference organisms.
-This matrix can be obtained using Ensembl (through **biomaRt**) to access the reference sequence of an organism or by directly providing a reference genome or sequence files of interest.
-This flexibility allows users to retrieve codon freqeuncy per gene matrices for any organim available in Ensembl, enabling broad applicability of the computations.
+To complement the codon usage analysis, we have developed an independent module to generate the **codon frequency per gene matrix** for any reference organism.
+This matrix can be obtained using Ensembl (through **biomaRt**) to access the reference sequence of an organism or by directly providing a reference genome or sequence files with genes and/or transcripts of interest.
+This flexibility allows users to retrieve codon frequency per gene matrices for any organim available in Ensembl, enabling broad applicability of the computations.
 However, it is worth mentioning that accessing Ensembl may occasionally result in connection errors due to platform-related issues unrelated to **tTEscanR**.
 To facilitate a smoother analysis, we have included pre-computed codon frequency per gene matrices for human ("hg38") and mouse ("mm39") as default options.

 **`ObtainCodonComposition()`**.
-Based on a Ensembl dataset name retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
+Retrieves the reference genome of the organism and computes the codon frequency per gene matrix.
 This function can also be used in a targeted mode by using the "transcripts" parameter to give a vector of gene ids to retrieve.

 **`ExtractCodonComposition()`**.
 Computes the codon composition of a given set of DNA sequences, analyzing the frequency of codons within each sequence.